-You do not pay a separate monthly plan premium for Providence Medicare Reverence (HMO-POS).
+As a member of our plan, you pay a monthly plan premium.
+For 2025, the monthly premium for Providence Medicare Reverence (HMO-POS) is \$25.

 Section 4.2 Monthly Medicare Part B Premium

 Many members are required to pay other Medicare premiums